microsoft/azuredevopslabs/labs/devopsserver/github/readme.md

 GitHub has grown from being a fledgling source control provider into a formidable DevOps solution in just a few short years.
 Along with the portal experience, GitHub provides great integration for apps like Visual Studio to deliver a superior experience integrated within the environments developers spend their days in.
 In this lab, you'll learn about GitHub support in Visual Studio 2019.

+If you'd like to learn more about the basics of Git, please check out [this lab](../git).

 <a name="Prerequisites"></a>
 ## Prerequisites ##

-In order to complete this lab you will need the Visual Studio 2019 virtual machine provided by Microsoft.
+In order to complete this lab you will need the Azure DevOps Server 2019 virtual machine provided by Microsoft.
 Click the button below to launch the virtual machine on the Microsoft Hands-on-Labs portal.

 <a href="https://labondemand.com/AuthenticatedLaunch/38297?providerId=4" class="launch-hol" role="button" target="_blank"><span class="lab-details">Launch the virtual machine</span></a>